Use social media to become a social butterfly — with potential employers.

-This works across all channels, even Facebook and other channels that aren’t traditionally looked at as professional.
-Your connections all have other connections, and it just might be the case that one of those connections happens to be with a potential employer at a company you’re interest in.
+This works across all channels, even Facebook and other sites that aren’t traditionally viewed as professional.
+Your connections all have other connections, and it just might be the case that one of those is with an employee at a company you’re interested in.

-Reach out to your connections who you know work for employers you’re targeting.
+Reach out to your network, especially those you know who work for employers you’re targeting.
 Ask them about what it’s like to work for their employer and then follow up by inquiring into what insight they might have into the position you’re considering.

-As they begin to open up, try to get an idea of whether they might be willing to make an introduction.
+As they begin to open up, try to get an idea of if they’d be willing to make an introduction.
 That’s the key here.
-Whether it’s LinkedIn, Twitter or any number of other channels, a connection vouching for you can help get the social media conversation rolling much faster with a potential employer than going it alone.
+Whether it’s LinkedIn, Twitter, or any number of other social media channels, a connection vouching for you can help start the conversation with a potential employer much faster than if you go it alone.

 Have you ever heard the song lyric “I get by with a little help from my friends”?
-That lyric rings true for using social media to connect with employers.
-A social media nod from one of your connections serves as a sort of mini-recommendation.
-If you’re fortunate to gain one such recommendation, use it to your advantage.
+That lyric rings true for using social media to connect with employers and find a job.
+A social media nod from one of your connections serves as a sort of mini-recommendation, so use it to your advantage if you’re fortunate to gain one.

 Don’t, however, cause a disadvantage for the person making the connection for you.
-Be ready to go all in once the connection is made, and make sure to say thank you … again and again … especially if you land the job.
-And be ready to perform at the highest of levels if you end up ultimately landing the gig.
+Be ready to go all in once the connection is made, and be sure to say thank you … again and again … especially if you land the job.
+Be ready to perform at the highest of levels if you end up ultimately landing the gig.

 What are you waiting for?

 If you’re reading this article, you’re obviously online right now, unless, of course, someone printed this article out for you on actual paper.
-But who does that these days.
-Crazy.
-Right?
+But who does that these days?

-Make sure your social media profiles are solid to ensure that your personal brand is well represented, and then begin networking.
+Make sure your social media profiles are fleshed out and align with your current job goals to ensure that your personal brand is well represented, and then begin networking.
 Make connections.
 Start conversations.
 State your intention.

-As you begin to get noticed, the employers will begin to fight over you.
-Do it properly, and you’ll land that dream job in no time.
-And, as a sort of pay it forward type of thing, once you land that job, be sure to use your newfound knowledge to help others create the same results in their job search.
+Do it properly and you’ll land that dream job in no time.
+And once you land that job, be sure to pay it forward and use your newfound knowledge to help others create the same results in their job search.